open/close all folders

 - There are also fireworks that have this sort of effect.

 - Whenever a black hole eats a large enough star.
 The dying star, as it sinks below Roche's Limit and gets torn by the tidal forces, gets spread into a ring structure around the black hole, called an accretion disk.
 The often relativistic rotation of the hot electrically charged plasma in it creates huge magnetic fields and electric currents in the direction perpendicular to the disk's plane, ejecting all the matter in the black hole's polar region in two enormous relativistic jets, sometimes attended by the powerful bursts of gamma radiation.
-These "explosions" often continue for days until the whole star isn't consumed.
+These "explosions" often continue for days until the whole star is consumed.